Maintaining or adapting your home

 Of course all of this costs money.
 But there is often money available to help you to pay towards the cost of any work needed.

 There is also assistance available if you are struggling to keep on top of odd jobs and DIY around the home; whether you need to change a light bulb, redecorate your home, or tackle an overgrown garden there may be someone out there who can help.

 This section of the site provides information on how you might go about adapting your home to suit your needs, and ensuring it remains in a healthy, safe and good condition.
 You'll also find advice on how you might be able to get help to pay for these things.

-Click on the topics under 'Maintaining and adapting your home' in the left-hand menu for more information.
+Click on the topics in this section for more information.